leocoderu/Triple-Switch/README.md

 ## Planned future changes

+    1. Add the option to disable the slider
-    1. Figure out what you can replace the isolate with for the web version
+    2. Figure out what you can replace the isolate with for the web version